farahaisya/My-Work/README.md

 ## SECI1013 - Discrete Structure
-* I learned the basic math used in computer science.
-Before this, I only knew regular math, but now I understand logic, set theory, and graph theory.
-This course helped me think more clearly and solve problems step-by-step.
+* This course provided me with the mathematical foundation necessary for computer science.
+I developed a strong understanding of logic, set theory, and functions.
+These concepts have improved my ability to think analytically and solve complex problems.

 ## SECJ1013 - Programming Technique I
 * This was my first time using C++.
 I learned how to use variables, loops, and functions to solve problems.
 I also learned about pointers and arrays, which help manage memory and lists of data.